-We are delighted to invite you to join our HICSS-55 minitrack session about ‘Managing the Dynamics of Platforms and Ecosystems’ on January 5th at 6 PM (CET) The minitrack follows six years of successful exploration of platform and ecosystems since HICSS-49 (see Russell et al. 2021).
+We are delighted to invite papers and participation to our HICSS-56 minitrack on ‘Managing the Dynamics of Platforms and Ecosystems’.
+The minitrack follows seven years of successful exploration of platforms and ecosystems since HICSS-49 (see Russell et al. 2021).

 Chair of the Committee: